JD-2006/Scene-Detection-DeepFaceLab/README.md

 Scene-Detect-Hash.py analyzes a folder containing image frames, employing perceptual hashing to detect significant scene changes.
 It computes hash differences between consecutive frames and identifies frames with differences surpassing a specified threshold.
 The user can set the threshold, the number of significant changes to detect, and provide the path to the folder containing the image frames through command-line arguments.
 The script then outputs the filenames of the most significant scene changes, or a message if none are found.

 python Scene-Detect-Hash.py 14 10 "I:\DeepFaceLab_NVIDIA_up_to_RTX2080Ti\workspace\data_dst\aligned"

+I usually Xseg a frame before and the recommended frame.